 Prescribed Dry Dog Food

 Depending on your dog’s underlying issues, your vet may prescribe a specialized diet for them.
-Since there is no one-size-fits-all, and each situation spawns from other conditions or illness, it may require very specific ingredients or lack thereof.
+Since there is no one-size-fits-all, and each situation spawns from other conditions or illnesses, it may require very specific ingredients or lack thereof.
+There are plenty of best dry dog foods for liver disease on our list, but a prescribed diet may be what you need.

 Homemade Dog Food